 At the average power levels of -130 dBm that have to be received by a GNSS receiver, the system will not have in-band intermodulation problems caused by the GNSS-signal itself.
 Strong out-of-band cell phone TX jammers however can cause linearity problems, and result in third-order intermodulation products in the GNSS frequency band.
-In this chapter the effects of these Jammer-signals on the Noise and Gain performance of the BGU8010are described.
+In the next paragraphs the effects of these Jammer-signals on the Noise and Gain performance of the BGU8103 are described.
 The effect of these Jammers on the In-band and Out-of-Band Third-Order Intercept points are described in more detail in a separate User Manual: UM10453: 2-Tone Test BGU7005 and BGU7007 GNSS LNA.

-7.1 In-band 1dB gain compression due to 850MHz and 1850MHz jammers
+4.1 In-band 1dB gain compression due to 787MHz, 850MHz and 1850MHz jammers